 Council meetings are held in public unless there are good reasons for not doing so on the grounds of confidentiality.
 At the onset of the pandemic, Council meetings were suspended.
-Standing Order 19.2 was implemented for any emergency decisions from 24 March to 15 June 2020.
-Council and Committee meetings recommenced on 16 June 2020 using a virtual platform.
+Standing Order 19.2 was

 Unless confidential, decisions made by Council or other Committees are documented in the public domain.
 All decisions are explicit about the criteria, rationale and considerations used.
 The impact and consequences of all decisions are clearly set out.